xxoo/jsex/readme.md

 jsex is a strict subset of javascript for data serialization/deserialization, which can support most of the native javascript data types.

-## How many data types does jsex support?
+## How many data types are supported?
 As many as possible, including:
 * All types supported by JSON
 * function